microsoft/botbuilder-dotnet/samples/declarative-hack-March-22-README.md

-# Bot Framework SDK Rule and Declarative Hack
+# Bot Framework SDK Hack

 Welcome and thank you for taking part at a Bot Framework hack.